- Fort, citadel and fortification

 In August 1914, the citadel witnessed heavy fighting between the French and German troops.
 A hundred years later was created a memorial to this important page of the Belgian and European history.

-1 hour guided tours are organised daily during the high season or on request off season.
+Guided tours (1h) are organised daily during the high season or on request off season.

 Dogs on leash are admitted on the site.